 Information for vets

 - Hendra virus Work Health and Safety responsibilities

 - Biosecurity guidelines, sampling, submission, transport and packaging of specimens

 - Guidelines for the management of suspect Hendra cases at horse events

 - Horse Events: Biosecurity guidelines for organisers and competitors

 - Horse Venue Biosecurity Workbook [www.farmbiosecurity.com.au]

-Information for who own or handle horse
+Information for those who own or handle horses

 - Hendra virus - Safety alert for the horse industry